 For example – heroes and villains are usually made to sound very different – so when you listen to the music for a game, you should be able to identify which one you’re dealing with!

-3. Signalling Danger or a Change of State
+3. Signaling Danger or a Change of State

 Music can help to indicate to players that something has changed.
 Perhaps you have entered into enemy territory, or maybe you’ve run out of resources.
 Whatever it is – if something has changed, the music can help to signal to the player to take note of this.

 Like films, many games have a story and will want to take you on a journey.
 Great game music will support this and bring your story arcs to life.

 If you want your game to fully immerse a player and to connect with them emotionally, music is the key to doing this.
 If your music is thrilling and exciting, it will make people feel excited to play your game.
 That is why so many of the big games have epic theme tunes which are memorable, grand and quite exhilarating to listen to.